Fractional calculus via variable-transform-based spectral approximations: Construction of the spectral approximation

 \section{Construction of the spectral approximation}

 In this section, we establish a unifying framework for constructing spectral approximations to FIOs under the general variable transform \cref{mapping}.
 We begin with several identities satisfied by the Chebyshev polynomials of the first and second kinds, $T_n(x)$ and $U_n(x)$.
-In the rest of this paper, we assume $U_{-1}(x) = 0$.
-Their proofs can be found in standard references, e.g., \cite{sze}. \begin{lemma} For $n \geq 2$,
+Their proofs can be found in standard references, e.g., \cite{sze}.
+In the rest of this paper, we assume $U_{-1}(x) = 0$. \begin{lemma} For $n \geq 2$,

 \end{lemma}